turnguard/com-turnguard-rww/README.md

     * Configure Tomcat for SSL.

       We will now create an APR SSL Connector inside server.xml.
 I'm using VIM for this.
-Note the in server.xml there are already a couple of connectors defined.
-Simply add the xml snippet (see below) right after the standard connector for port 8080 inside the "Service" section
+Note that in server.xml there are already a couple of connectors defined.
+Simply add the xml snippet (see below) right after the standard connector for port 8080 inside the "Service" section.
+(Also note that there's a clean server.xml without comments in the releases section)

       `$ cd ${tomcat-parent-directory}/apache-tomcat-7.0.59/conf`<br/>
       `$ vim server.xml`<br/>